 As some users smoke for the painkilling, physically sedative properties found in some strains, they may not be wanting the mentally-fogging high effect.
-For those, a weed strain lower in THC and higher in CBD are an excellent recommendation, as CBD is one of the few proven methods of helping someone come down from a cannabis high.
+For those, a weed strain lower in THC and higher in CBD are an excellent recommendation, as CBD is

 Whether or not you are looking to get mentally elevated, there’s a selection of sativa strains out there offering a variety of different sensations.